NotAShelf/nyx/README.md

 ### Other Cool Resources

-Resource that helped shape and improve this configuation, or resources that I strongly recommend that you read.
+Resource that helped shape and improve this configuration, or resources that I strongly recommend that you read.

 - [A list of Nix library functions and builtins](https://teu5us.github.io/nix-lib.html)
 - [Vinícius Müller's Blog](https://viniciusmuller.github.io/blog)